 Containerization is the latest jargon today, in the world of IT, primarily to develop and deploy apps in an accelerated manner.
 In the era of serverless computing and container technology, containers have become highly popular for a long time now.
 With the increase in popularity, there is an increase in the complexity levels of large containerized applications.
-Here comes the need of efficient container management platforms that can help in easily managing containerized applications.
-Today, Kubernetes and OpenShift are two big names in this arena and have become a major player in the container revolution.
-Popular, effective, scalable, robust and simplistic – both have their own user community to boast of.
+Here comes the need for efficient container management platforms that can help in easily managing containerized applications.
+Today, Kubernetes and OpenShift are two big names in this arena and have become major players in the container revolution.
+Popular, effective, scalable, robust, and simplistic – both have their own user community to boast of.

 Here is a certain feature list that is present in both – Kubernetes as well as OpenShift:

 Here is the first glance at both the container management platforms and their introductory parameters:

 |Developers||Cloud-Native Computing Foundation (CNCF)||Red Hat|

 Let us go through the nuances of Kubernetes and OpenShift, understanding them further and knowing their strength areas:

 “Kubernetes (commonly stylized as k8s) is an open-source container orchestration system for automating application deployment, scaling, and management.”